C-Vane/m8-d4-medium-cookies-be/README.md

 Create a service test with two endpoints:

-    - Register (username, password): creates a new valid user
+    - Use the right Passport strategy to connect Google to your backend
-    - Login: returns a token for access API
+    - Enable the Google login in your application creating needed endpoints
-    - Enable Authorization on the other endpoints making them available only to registered users
+    - Integrate everything with standard jwt

 [EXTRA]

-- Implement refresh token technique
+    - Use cookies